Thinkmill/code-challenge/201808/README.md

 1. Do not output to `stdout`
 1. At the beginning of each round you add PRs to the repo (we only merge on the day the round begins)

+## Scoring

+Each game is a zero-sum-game in terms of score.
+The score is determined by the number of players (can't be more than 6 per game) and winners
+(there are instances where the game can stall in a stale-mate with multiple winners).
+Each game will take a max of 6 bots that are randomly elected.
+Those who win get positive score, those who lose will get negative score.

+- Score for losers: -1/(players-1)
+- Score for winners: ∑losers/winners

 ## How to run the game?

 The game comes with a simple "dumb" bot that just randomizes it's answers without checking much whether the actions are appropriate.